meyer-lab/Barney-Peyton/ReviewAddressThree.md

 ## F-statistic: 2.394 on 8 and 24 DF,  p-value: 0.04691
 ```

-The model without single sph matrices, lab or tems:
+The model without 3D matrices, lab or tems:

 ```r